fxoz/bot-mitigation-go/README.md

 ![GitHub go.mod Go version](https://img.shields.io/github/go-mod/go-version/fxoz/bot-mitigation-go)
 ![GitHub License](https://img.shields.io/github/license/fxoz/bot-mitigation-go)

 One of my first projects in Go: A reverse proxy server that detects bots and automated browsers.
-Inspired by *Cloudflare*, [*Anubis*](https://github.com/TecharoHQ/anubis) and - to some extend - by the [*GrimAC* anti-cheat plugin](https://github.com/GrimAnticheat/Grim).
+Inspired by *Cloudflare*, [*Anubis*](https://github.com/TecharoHQ/anubis) and - to some extent - by the [*GrimAC* anti-cheat plugin](https://github.com/GrimAnticheat/Grim).

 With LLM scrapers gaining popularity, bot mitigation is more important than ever.
 This experimental project aims to provide a high-performance, scalable and easy-to-use solution for bot detection and mitigation.